Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 ### Private plugin list in sale:

-**:zap::zap:Note that I don't have the full private plugin list here.
+**:zap::zap:Note: I don't have the full private plugin list here.
 If you want to know the full list, then contact with me.:zap::zap:**

 * **Valve items menu**: A menu with all the valve items availables in your server (ws, knife, sprays, ranks, music, gloves).
 Check video here: https://www.youtube.com/watch?v=I407YAmXRRI
 * **Valve Competitive Rank (Stamm version) plugin**: Adapted to the Stamm vip plugin.
 Always updated and support for prevent bans in your server.
 Video: https://www.youtube.com/watch?v=g6XHoO3cE4Q